nataliamadridb/281-Assignments/Week 3/Idea 2.md

 ### Interpretation

-Under these assumptions, the interaction coefficient $\beta$ identifies the **differential investment response** to monetary policy for firms with higher physical climate risk exposure.
-A negative and significant coefficient would suggest that **climate risk impairs the monetary transmission channel**, possibly by tightening financing constraints or lowering expected returns on investment.
+Under these assumptions, the interaction coefficient β₁ identifies the differential investment response to monetary policy for firms with higher physical climate risk exposure.
+A negative and significant coefficient would suggest that climate risk impairs the monetary transmission channel**, possibly by tightening financing constraints or lowering expected returns on investment.